 The driver or bus aide will write a referral for any behavior that is inappropriate.
 Examples of inappropriate behavior include, but are not limited to vulgar language, refusal to comply with bus rules, harassment, inappropriate gestures to those inside and outside the bus and failure to sit in assigned seats.

 Consistent or serious bus safety infractions will result in loss of transportation privileges.
 Students and parents are reminded that the Board of Education, the Superintendent of Schools, and/or Building Administrators have the authority to suspend the transportation riding privileges of students who are disorderly and insubordinate.
 In such cases, the parents of the children who are involved become responsible for seeing that their children arrive to and depart from school in a safe manner.

 Late Buses for after-school Activities and Sports

 In addition to regular bus transportation, late buses are provided for regular bus students engaged in approved after school activities including those students assigned after school detention.
-The 4 p.m. bus operates on Tuesday and Thursday.
+The 4 p.m. bus operates on every school day.
 Passes to board this bus are available from the activity advisor/teacher.

-The 6 p.m. bus operates Tuesday through Thursday during sports seasons.
+The 6 p.m. bus operates every school day during sports seasons.
 Seasonal passes are issued to regular bus students who become members of an interscholastic sports team.
 At the end of the season, passes are returned to the coach.
 Failure to comply with pass procedures will result in disciplinary action.
-Students not affiliated with an interscholastic sports team may NOT ride these buses.

 Students must sit in their assigned seats, respect others’ property, use appropriate language and keep his/her voice at a whisper to normal volume.
 Students are expected to listen and respond to his/her bus driver or monitors’ instructions.